SAP/jenkins-library/documentation/docs/steps/azureBlobUpload.md

 ## About Files/Directories to Upload

-With the step azureBlobUpload you can upload single files as well as whole directories into your Azure Storage.
+With this step you can upload single files as well as whole directories into your Azure Storage.
 File formats do not matter and directory structures are preserved.

 **Note:** File paths must be specified in UNIX format.
 So the used path separator must be "/".